DominicKavalary/PingMaker4/README.md

 # Todo:
-- database user created for database interactions
+- database user created for database interactions?
 - css
 - 	- onclick button effects
 - validate user input on forms, possibly keep doing it in the python script like do delay tests to see if delay is valid